Battery Collection Site Operators

 If First Nations, municipalities or other collection site operators want to collect used batteries as a service to customers or residents, they need to ensure their sites are included in a collection network.

 Most producers will be working with service providers, such as PROs, processors or haulers to operate their collection networks.
-First Nations, municipalities, and collection site operators should contact service provider registered with the Authority listed here.
+First Nation communities, municipalities, and collection site operators should contact service provider registered with RPRA listed here.

-Since producers can reduce their accessibility requirements by providing options such as curbside collection or collection events municipalities and First Nations will also need to contact a PRO if they are interested in providing these services to their residents.
+Since producers can reduce their accessibility requirements by providing options such as curbside collection or collection events, municipalities and First Nations will also need to contact a service provider if they are interested in providing these services to their residents.

 • If the battery collection site is not part of a retail location, it must accept all batteries.